Distracted Driving Truck Accident Results in Traumatic Brain Injury

 Motor vehicle crashes are the third overall leading cause of TBIs, with the second leading cause being struck by or against an object.We Can Help with a Traumatic Brain Injury

 If you or a family member has experienced a traumatic brain injury in a car accident or slip and fall, or has been injured by any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.